dimi-fn/Various-Data-Science-Scripts/Virtual Env/README.md

 * You might want to transfer all packages and dependencies from one project to another project or machine automatically and not just manually.
 After creating a new venv to the new project/machine, if you do "pip freeze" you won't see any pip installed as expected (since you just created the venv).

-* paste the "requirements.txt" of the developer into the folder of your venv project, in its "Scripts" subfolder, i.e. at C:\Users\the path you have chosen\venv_project\venv1\Scripts
+* paste the "requirements.txt" of the developer into the folder of your venv project, in its "Scripts" subfolder, i.e. at C:\Users\the path you have chosen\venv_project\venv\Scripts

 * to **install the packages** cmd: